 Build your management skills and confidence

-This online Master of Science in Management will give you a good, high-level grounding in all areas of management, improving your skills, confidence and career progression opportunities.
+This online Management MSc will give you a good, high-level grounding in all areas of management, improving your skills, confidence and career progression opportunities.
 If you have a degree in a non-business subject but aspire to managerial roles, or are already working as a junior manager, it's the ideal programme for you.

 We focus on equipping you with the skills to manage in the business environment of the 2020s: a decade which has so far been characterised by uncertainty, turbulence and change.